Yehor-Mishchyriak/SAWNERGY/README.md

 > **Optional:** For GPU training, install PyTorch separately (e.g., `pip install torch`).
 > **Note:** RIN building requires `cpptraj` (AmberTools).
 Ensure it is discoverable via `$PATH` or the `CPPTRAJ`
 > environment variable.
-Probably the easiest solution: install AmberTools via conda, activate the environment, and SAWNERGY will find cpptraj executable on its own, so just run your code and don't worry about it.
+Probably the easiest solution: install AmberTools via Conda, activate the environment, and SAWNERGY will find the cpptraj executable on its own, so just run your code and don't worry about it.

 ---